Skip to main content

 • 360° All-Round Heat Dynamics for even cooking without rotation

-• Superior-grade porcelain enamel finish withstands weather and heat
+• Superior-grade porcelain enamel finish — weatherproof and heat-resistant

 Specifications